Search

 Instructor: Michael Stahl

-CAMS/JST/HEBR 152 continues from CAMS/J ST/HEBR 151, which is a prerequisite for enrollment.
+CAMS/JST/HEBR 152 continues from CAMS/JST/HEBR 151, which is a prerequisite for enrollment.
 After a brief review of key grammar and morphology from the first semester, the course will complete the process of providing students with a sufficient grasp of Hebrew vocabulary, morphology, and syntax to enable them to read unadapted passages from Biblical Hebrew texts (with the aid of a lexicon) by the end of the course.
 Class sessions will focus on grammar drills, sentences, and similar exercises as homework to supplement class work.
 As the semester progresses, students will read more and more from actual Hebrew texts, rather than composed sentences by the textbook author, so that when the students enter more advanced classes, they will find the transition to reading Hebrew as smooth as possible.
 In tandem with the increasing emphasis on Hebrew written by ancient Hebrews, the course will continue to focus on the linguistic and cultural background for the texts that the students read.
 Students will be evaluated on a combination of written work, including frequent quizzes, tests, homework completion, and course attendance and participation.
-CAMS/J ST/HEBR 152 will prepare students to continue with courses at the 400-level.
+CAMS/JST/HEBR 152 will prepare students to continue with courses at the 400-level.

 Jump to a Section